Skip to main content

 Prerequisites

-To fully leverage AI-driven alerts for metrics monitors, you'll need:
+To fully leverage metrics monitor alerts, you'll need:

-- Automation Service.
-Required for linking playbooks to metrics-based monitors.
+• Automation Service.
+Required for linking playbooks to metrics-based monitors (learn more).

-- Metrics data.
-Our anomaly detection uses at least 30 days of your Sumo Logic metrics data history to establish baseline of the metrics signal and the underlying system behavior.
+• Metrics data.
+Our anomaly detection uses up to 30 days of your Sumo Logic metrics data history to establish baseline of the metrics signal and the underlying system behavior.

 Examples: